puttpoom/user-dashboard-typescript/README.md

 1. **Access the Login Page**

 - Navigate to /login to access the login page.
-- Enter your username and password to log in.
+- Enter your email and password to log in.
+- `Email: admin@email.com Password: 1234`
 - Handle login errors if credentials are incorrect.
 - Access the Dashboard Page: